magicbell/magicbell-js/packages/cli/README.md

   --category 'order_created'  \
   --topic 'order:33098'  \
   --recipients 'dan@example.com'  \
-  --overrides '{"email":{"title":"[MagicBell] We\'re processing your order","content":"Thank you for your order.
-If you need help, or have any questions please don\'t hesitate to reach out to us directly at hello@magicbell.com"}}'
+  --overrides '{"channels":{"email":{"title":"[MagicBell] We\'re processing your order","content":"Thank you for your order.
+If you need help, or have any questions please don\'t hesitate to reach out to us directly at hello@magicbell.com"}}}'
 ```

 ### Users